 Alrosa Villa employee Erik Halk was shot and killed while trying to tackle the gunman, as was Damageplan security guard Jeff “Mayhem” Thompson.
 Audience member Nathan Bray was performing CPR on Darrell and Thompson when he was also shot and killed.
 Three others were wounded before Gale was killed by police officer James D. Niggemeyer, who arrived on the scene minutes after Gale began his rampage.
 Considering that Gale was later found to have had 35 rounds of ammunition still remaining, Niggemeyer action potentially saved the lives of dozens of fans, band members, and club staff.

 Tragically though, Dimebag Darrell was pronounced dead at the scene, despite efforts to revive him.
 He was 38.

-Abbott and Paul formed Pantera in the mid-eighties in Texas.
+Darrell and Vinnie formed Pantera in the mid-eighties in Texas.
 The band recorded four independent albums before their 1990 major label debut, “Cowboys From Hell”, introduced a heavier sound and made them a favorite with metal fans.
 1994’s “Far Beyond Driven” debuted at No. 1 on The Billboard 200 without benefit of a commercial hit single.
-The group splintered in 2002 following the departure of volatile lead singer Philip Anselmo.
+The group splintered in 2002 following the departure of lead singer Philip Anselmo.
 Dime and Vinnie, as they were known to their fans, regrouped with Damageplan.